roboteng/a11y-agent-bridge/README.md

 ### Communicating with the Server

-The server uses JSON-RPC over stdio by default.
+The server uses JSON-RPC over a Unix domain socket.
 Send requests as JSON lines:

 **Request:**
 ```json